lxq0204/lxq0204.github.io/_pages/about.md

   * Neural Networks

 * Reviewer for conferences
-  * ACM Interna tional Conference on Multimedia
+  * ACM International Conference on Multimedia

 Awards and Achievements